bwalshe/simple_http_server/README.md

 **In our "main" thread**
  1. Wait for a connection
- 2. Put the connection on a
+ 2. Put the connection on a queue

 **On one of the "worker" threads**
  1. Pull an awaiting connection off the queue